 7.1 Documents sent to other organizations

 7.1.1 An organization may incorporate text (in whole or in part, with or without modification) from a draft or approved ITU-T Recommendation (or of other documents produced by ITU-T), as all or part of the text of its draft document.
-Organizations are strongly encouraged to incorporate text without modification.
+Organizations are strongly encouraged to incorporate approved text rather than draft text from ITU-T and, whenever possible, to incorporate text without modification.

 7.1.2 When an organization decides to accept ITU-T text, it notifies TSB about the actions taken concerning this text.
 The use, acceptance or reproduction of such text by the qualified organization is subject to the permission arrangements set out in clause 7.2 and to the copyright arrangements set out in clause 7.3.